openshift/enhancements/enhancements/installer/image-based-installer.md

   of the OpenShift installer, or a standalone binary?

-  Having the functionality provided by the command-line tool in the OpenShift installer would be a natural addition to the latter, as the former refers to the provisioning of single-node OpenShift clusters.
+  Having the functionality provided by the command-line tool in the OpenShift installer would be beneficial to the users, as the former refers to the provisioning of single-node OpenShift clusters.
 It generates the required installation artifacts in the same way as the [Agent-based Installer](/enhancements/agent-installer/agent-based-installer.md)
   `openshift-install agent create image` command.